-Chapter 7 Air Heater System
+Chapter 6 Air Heater System

 The Air Heater System controls the temperature of small animals undergoing imaging procedures.
-Animal temperature is measured using the rectal probe.
+Animal temperature is measured using a rectal thermistor or fiber optic probe.
 The software continuously processes temperature measurements and sends a control signal to the Heater Module.
 The control signal depends upon the measured temperature, the user selected set point and the control method.
 Mouse temperature variations of less than ± 0.1 °C can typically be obtained during MR examination.